RahulCodeit/terradrift-watcher/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to support@example.com.

-## How Can I Contribute?

 ### Reporting Bugs